izderadicka/audioserve/README.md

 Otherwise it's rather minimalistic (following KISS principle).

 It's tested on Firefox and Chrome (on Linux and Android, should work on Windows, on OSX too on these browsers).
-On iOS default transcoding (opus+ogg) is not working - so switch transconding off or try custom transcoding profile.
+On iOS default transcoding (opus+ogg) is not working - so switch transcoding off or try custom transcoding profile.

 Web client is not working on MS Edge(this might be fixed in future) and IE (which will never be supported).